refaktor/stepi/README.md

 > UI is temporary, but files are forever

+## Why Stepi?

+- **File-based**: All inputs and outputs are files - no information lost in UIs
+- **Automation-friendly**: Easy to integrate into scripts and workflows
+- **Persistent**: Context and history preserved across sessions
+- **Unix philosophy**: Compose with pipes, scripts, and other tools
+- **Cost-conscious**: Track and analyze LLM usage costs
+- **Multi-provider**: Use the best model for each task

+Perfect for developers who prefer terminal workflows and want full control over their AI coding assistant interactions.

 ## Basic use

 Create a .md file for input, get .out.md as response.
 Echo input directly, get response and use `stepi` instead of Google.